qk693516337/Kemono-Downloader/readme.md

 ---

-## ✨ What's New in v3.5.0?
+##  What's New in v3.5.0?

 Version 3.5.0 focuses on enhancing access to content and providing even smarter organization:

-### 🍪 Enhanced Cookie Management
+###  Cookie Management

-- **Access Restricted Content:** Seamlessly download from Kemono/Coomer as if you were logged in by using your browser's cookies.
+- **Access Content:** Seamlessly download from Kemono/Coomer as if you were logged in by using your browser's cookies.
 - **Flexible Input:**
   - Directly paste your cookie string (e.g., `name1=value1; name2=value2`).
   - Browse and load cookies from a `cookies.txt` file (Netscape format).